gogins/csound-extended/README.md

     interfaces.

-2.  csound.node, a C++ add-on that embeds Csound in the JavaScript context of Web pages running in nwjs from https://nwjs.io/.
+2.  csound.node, a C++ add-on that embeds Csound in the JavaScript context of Web pages running in MW.js from https://nwjs.io/.

 3. CsoundHtml5, a lightweight editor and "front end" for Csound that embeds HTML5 capabilities for Csound.
 This makes it possible to compose music by